Statistical biases in measurements with multiple candidates: Pseudoexperiment

-}{} Next, the data described above is used to measure the lifetime of \Bd mesons.
-It is assumed that the decay time distributions of the signal and background follow a falling exponential of constants $-\tauB$ and $-\tauB/3$, respectively.
-For companion candidates overlapping with the signal this constant is $-\tauB/2$.
-It is common for \B background candidates to be formed from a combination of final-state particles from different \bquark hadrons, resulting in a visible lifetime that is lower than that of a true \bquark hadron.
-In the case of overlaps, some components of the candidate are from the true signal, resulting in a visible lifetime which is larger than that of background but lower than \tauB~\cite{tauB}.
+}{} Next, the data described above is used to measure the lifetime of \Bz mesons.
+It is assumed that the decay-time distributions of the signal and background follow a falling exponential of constants $-\tauB$ and $-\tauB/3$, respectively.
+For companion candidates overlapping with the signal this constant is taken to be $-\tauB/2$~\cite{TauMotivation}.

 The three exponential distributions are convolved with a Gaussian-shaped resolution function~\cite{Resolution}.
 No time-depended selection effects are considered.
-This situation leads to a distribution as shown in the left panel of Fig.~\ref{Fig:DecayTime}, where the three contributions are shown.
+This situation leads to a distribution as shown in Fig.~\ref{Fig:DecayTime}~(left), where the three contributions are shown.

-If the mass and decay time are not correlated for the three above-defined species, the sPlot technique~\cite{Pivk:2004ty,sFit} can be used to statistically subtract the background and companion candidates using their distinct mass distributions.
-The decay time distribution for signal is thus obtained with an unbinned maximum-likelihood fit of a single exponential to the background-subtracted data, as shown in Fig.~\ref{Fig:DecayTime} (right).
-As companion candidates do not peak in mass they do not affect the signal decay time distribution and no biases can be caused~\cite{Peaking}.
+If the mass and decay time are not correlated for the three above-defined species, the {\it sPlot} technique~\cite{Pivk:2004ty,sFit} can be used to statistically subtract the background and companion candidates using their distinct mass distributions.
+The decay-time distribution for signal is thus obtained with an unbinned maximum-likelihood fit of a single exponential to the background-subtracted data, as shown in Fig.~\ref{Fig:DecayTime} (right).
+As companion candidates do not peak in mass they do not affect the signal decay-time distribution and no biases can be caused~\cite{Peaking}.
 The additional background causes an increased relative uncertainty on the fitted lifetime value, as shown in Fig.~\ref{Fig:Toy:Lifetime_1D}.

 Taking all candidates does not bias the measurement, and has a negligible effect on the uncertainty.
 Random picking and arbitration degrade the resolution due to the loss of signal.

 The lifetime can also be determined by fitting all data with a signal and one or several background components~\cite{LHCb-PAPER-2014-038}.
 If the specific features of overlapping companions are ignored, only one component for the background is used.